Marklogic-retired/marklogic-data-hub/_pages/tutorial/install.md

 After opening the QuickStart Application you must step through a wizard to properly configure the Hub.

-1. Browse to the directory where your hub where live.
-If you ran the Quickstart war file in the correct directory then the folder should already be correct. <i class="fa fa-hand-pointer-o"></i> Click **Next**{:.blue-button}.
+1. Browse to the directory where your hub lives.
+If you saved and ran the Quickstart war file in the hub directory, then you should be in the correct directory. <i class="fa fa-hand-pointer-o"></i> Click **Next**{:.blue-button}.
 ![Hub Directory]({{site.baseurl}}/images/2x/hub-wizard-1.png)

 2. Initialize your Data Hub Project Directory. <i class="fa fa-hand-pointer-o"></i> Click **INITIALIZE**{:.blue-button}.